 At One Planet Migration Law, we make these options easier to understand so you can choose the pathway that best suits your family.
 This article includes a new section on the 870 Temporary Sponsored Parent visa, full visa cost comparison tables, and key pros and cons for each pathway.

-👉 Book a consultation to explore your options now.
+π Book a consultationto explore your options now.

 Key Takeaways

-The 870 visa allows parents to stay in Australia for up to 10 years without meeting the Balance of Family test.
+- The 870 visa allows parents to stay in Australia for up to 10 years without meeting the Balance of Family test.

-Contributory Parent visas offer faster processing than non-contributory visas but come with high costs.
+- Contributory Parent visas offer faster processing than non-contributory visas but come with high costs.

-Non-contributory visas are cheaper but involve wait times exceeding 30 years.
+- Non-contributory visas are cheaper but involve wait times exceeding 30 years.

-The 870 visa cannot lead to permanent residency and may restrict future Parent visa applications.
+- The 870 visa cannot lead to permanent residency and may restrict future Parent visa applications.

 Visa Categories Overview